ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 ```
 The `flatMap` function we use here is different from the previous one.
 It actually waits both of `req.parameters.next(User.self)` and `req.content.decode(User.self)` finish, and then executes the block.
-Within the block, we just update the instance and save it into the database.
+Within the block, we just update the instance with the new values and then save it into the database.

 Then, let's add the final piece of our CRUD endpoints, which is the deletion functionality.
 As usual, please append the following method below `updateHandler` method.